charlehsin/net5-crypto-tutorial/README.md

 ## Overview

-- AES GCM
+This shows some tutorial codes for the following:
-   - commit ??
+- Random number generation.
-- Randome number generator
+- AES GCM.
-   - commit ??
+- ?

 ## NET CLI commands